pmichaillat/latex-cv/README.md

 + Clone the repository to your local machine.
 + Start editing the LaTeX file `cv.tex` to replace the boilerplate content with the content of your CV.
 + Compile `cv.tex` with pdfTeX.
 This will generate a PDF file of your CV named `cv.pdf`.
-+ The LaTeX style file `cv.sty` collects all the commands to format the cv.
++ The LaTeX style file `cv.sty` collects all the commands to format the CV.
 The file must be included in the same folder as `cv.tex`.
 It can be modified to alter the CV's format.
-+ The file `cv.pdf` is not required to use the template.
-It only illustrate the output of the template.
++ The `cv.pdf` file is not required: it only illustrate the output of the template.
 It will be overridden once `cv.tex` is compiled.
 + Note: The template is not very user-friendly at the moment.
 I plan to improve usability when time permits.

 ## Software